SoundGen - a text to speech generator

 Upper: base file, untrimmed (play)

-Lower: with silences trimmed (play)
+Lower: with silences trimmed and loudness boosted 4dB (play)